sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

 "greek"
 ```

-We can also index a single element, but the returned object will be different:
+We can also index a single element, but the returned object will be of a different type:

 ##### **Code**
 ```Julia